 - Provide toys that make simple, pleasant noises such as rattles and shakers.
 Help infants discover the connection between their movements and the noises.
-Talk with toddlers about the different sounds objects make-compare the sounds of different drums, bells, or shakers.
+Talk with toddlers about the different sounds an object makes—compare the sounds of different drums, bells, or shakers.

-- Place shatterproof mirrors and infants' and toddlers' eye level.
+- Place shatterproof mirrors at infants’ and toddlers’ eye levels.
 Describe their movements as they explore their own images.

-- Engage the senses!
+- Engage the senses.
 Talk about the taste and smell of bottles or food.
-Offer easy-to-clean chew toys with a variety of textures.
+Offer easy-to-clean toys with a variety of textures that are safe for infants to put in their mouths.
 Consider mats or soft spaces with different fabrics.

 - Extend the sounds and words used by infants and toddlers; for example, if a toddler says, “Me home,” you might say, “You want to go home.
 After snack time, Daddy will be here to pick you up and go home.”